UniversalDependencies/docs/_u-dep/flat.md

 flat(New, York)
 ~~~

 Titles/honorifics are also analyzed using the `flat` relation.
+Note that some titles are complex
+and have their own internal syntactic structure.
+Such structure is shown with regular relations embedded under `flat`:

 ~~~ sdparse
 Mr. Smith